Annual Quarantine of Sport-Harvested Mussels Begins May 1

 The California Department of Public Health (CDPH) today announced the annual quarantine of sport-harvested mussels gathered along the California coast.
 The quarantine begins May 1 and applies to all species of mussels that are recreationally harvested along the California coast, including all bays and estuaries.
 The quarantine is in place to protect the public against poisoning that can lead to serious illness, including coma and death.

-Historically, the majority of human cases of PSP illnesses occur between spring and fall.
-In California, PSP is extremely rare in part due to the efforts put forth by CDPH to protect the public against poisoning.
-There have been no reported cases of DAP in California.
+Historically the majority of human cases of PSP illnesses occur between spring and fall.
+In California, PSP is extremely rare due to the efforts put forth by CDPH to protect the public against poisoning.
+There have been no reported cases of domoic acid poisoning in California.

 Early symptoms of PSP include tingling of the lips and tongue, which may begin within minutes of eating toxic shellfish.
 These symptoms are typically followed by a loss of balance, lack of muscular coordination, slurred speech and difficulty swallowing.
 In severe poisonings, complete muscular paralysis and death from asphyxiation can occur.